TaitoUnited/taito-cli/docs/docs/02-installation.md

 2. Optional: Install Taito CLI plugin for your [Visual Studio Code](https://github.com/keskiju/vscode-taito-cli) or [Atom](https://github.com/keskiju/atom-taito-cli) editor.

 ### Manual installation

-> With manual installation you can decide yourself where to install Taito CLI.

 1. See the [install.sh](https://github.com/TaitoUnited/taito-cli/blob/master/install.sh) script and execute the steps manually in any way you like.